Mount Kinabalu Climb Booking & Information Center

 Pets are not allowed into the park as they may introduce diseases to isolated populations or may escape and become wild.

-Do not bring cassette players and radios that may disturb wildlife or those who wish to observe them.
+Do not bring audio or digital devices such as loud speakers, portable electronic audio players and radios that may disturb wildlife or those who wish to observe them.
 Be considerate.

 Make sure fires are fully extinguished.
 Do not smoke if you can avoid it.
 Cigarettes can cause bush fires.
 Observe all safety rules.